p-kozak123/pkd-2007-2025-data-cleaning/README.md

 ## Project overview

-This portfolio project demonstrates a data cleaning and validation process for mapping Polish Classification of Activities codes from PKD 2007 to PKD 2025.
+This portfolio project demonstrates a practical data cleaning workflow based on PKD classification tables published in a legal PDF document.

-The input data was prepared from OCR output and required standardization, cleaning, duplicate detection and quality checks before it could be used for analysis or reporting.
+The source data was extracted from PDF tables using OCR and exported to Excel.
+Because OCR output often contains formatting issues, missing values, duplicated rows and recognition errors, the dataset required cleaning and validation before it could be used for analysis or reporting.

+The cleaned data was processed in SQL and then exported back to Excel as a business-ready output file.

 ## Business problem

-Changes in business activity classification require reliable mapping between old and new PKD codes.
-OCR-generated data may contain formatting issues, missing values, duplicate records and recognition errors, which can reduce data quality and make further analysis unreliable.
+PKD classification tables published in PDF documents are not always convenient for analysis, reporting or further data processing.
+When tables are extracted from PDF using OCR, the resulting data may contain errors such as:

+- unnecessary spaces,
+- inconsistent code formatting,
+- missing values,
+- duplicated records,
+- incorrect characters caused by OCR recognition,
+- rows requiring manual verification.

-The goal of this project was to transform raw OCR-based data into a clean, structured and business-ready dataset.
+The goal of this project was to transform OCR-based Excel data into a clean, structured and validated dataset that could be used by business users.

+## Data source and workflow

+The project followed this workflow:

+1. Source tables were available in a legal PDF document.
+2. Tables were extracted from PDF using OCR.
+3. OCR output was exported to Excel.
+4. Raw Excel data was imported into SQL.
+5. Data was cleaned, standardized and validated using SQL queries.
+6. Quality checks were performed to identify duplicates, missing values and formatting issues.
+7. Clean data was exported back to Excel as the final business-ready file.

 ## Tools used